Technology Tales

 18th September 2009

 Being a user of Textpattern, I should have a vested interested in any developments in that venerable web platform.
-However, the latest release came out at the end of August unbeknownst to me and that’s with an entry on the Dev Blog.
-Those blog entries come irregularly so that might have been how I missed it but there were other things going on in my life like the installation of new windows in my house and weekends spent in Scotland and Ireland.
+However, the latest release came out at the end of August unbeknownst to me and that's with an entry on the Dev Blog.
+Since those blog entries come irregularly, that might have been how I missed it, especially when there were other things going on in my life like the installation of new windows in my house and weekends spent in Scotland and Ireland.

-Still, the whole release was more low key than, say, a new version of WordPress where many would be shouting how important the upgrade would be and with messages turning up on blog administration screens too.
-There may be good reason for this given the recent problems experienced by those who fail to keep up with progress.
-Of course, WordPress is a major target for unwanted attention so it’s best to keep your wits about you.
-The low key nature of Textpattern might be an asset when it comes to warding off miscreants and its greater compatibility with more technically minded folk may help security too.
-Saying all of that may be pure speculation but you only have to look at the world of operating systems to see how the idea came into my mind.
+Still, the whole release was more low-key than, say, a new version of WordPress where many would be shouting how important the upgrade would be and with messages turning up on blog administration screens too.
+There may be good reason for this, given the recent problems experienced by those who fail to keep up with progress.
+Of course, WordPress is a major target for unwanted attention, so it's best to keep your wits about you.
+Though the quieter nature of the Textpattern project might be an asset when it comes to warding off miscreants, its greater compatibility with more technically minded folk may help security too.
+While saying all of that may be pure speculation, you only have to look at the world of operating systems to see how the idea came into my mind.

-A later posting on the Txp blog tells you about the new goodies available in release 4.2.0 but here’s a short selection to whet your appetite: themes for the administration area, multiple sites and new tags.
-Upgrading proved painless though I did try it out on an offline version of the microsite where I use Textpattern before making a move on its online counterpart.
-All went smoothly but it’s alway best to look before you leap or a site rebuild might be in order and no one needs that.
+A later posting on the Textpattern blog tells you about the new goodies available in release 4.2.0, yet here's a short selection to whet your appetite: themes for the administration area, multiple sites and new tags.
+Upgrading proved painless, though I did try it out on an offline version of the microsite where I use Textpattern before making a move on its online counterpart.
+Even if all went smoothly, it's always best to look before you leap, or a site rebuild might be in order and no one needs that.

 BBC Radio Player and Linux